laravel/docs/homestead.md

 ### Connecting Via SSH

-To connect to your Homestead environment via SSH, issue the `homestead ssh` command in your terminal.
+To connect to your Homestead environment via SSH, issue the `vagrant ssh` command from your Homestead directory.

+Since you will probably need to SSH into your Homestead machine frequently, consider creating an "alias" on your host machine:

+	alias vm="ssh vagrant@127.0.0.1 -p 2222"

+Once you create this alias, you can simply use the "vm" command to SSH into your Homestead machine from anywhere on your system.

 ### Connecting To Your Databases